 Who doesn’t love cheerful and festive Christmas cookies with lots of sprinkles?
-Made with cream cheese, these taste as great as they look!
+Made with cream cheese, these will stay soft and moist much longer than most cookies.
+They’re very easy to make and they taste as great as they look!

 This is my second time round doing a 24 Cookies of Christmas series.
-And, just like the last time, I’m sharing my love of sprinkles.
+And, just like the last time, I’m sharing my love of sprinkles, which is why Cream Cheese Sprinkle Cookies has to be a part of this series.
 I swear, Dear Reader, I put so much thought into sprinkles and which type would be best for a cookie like this!

 Last year, I published the Blue Christmas Butter Cookies and the Christmas Funfetti Cookies – both using sprinkles.
 I think that cookies in the shape of balls lend themselves to sprinkles better than other types of cookies.